What Is the Statute of Limitations for Car Accidents in Louisiana?

 Louisiana is an at-fault state when it comes to car accident liability.
 This means that the injured driver can hold the negligent driver liable through a personal injury claim.
 The negligent party is responsible to pay for damages the injured driver is awarded, which is typically done through an insurance provider.

-Another important car accident law which Louisiana operates under is known as the "comparative negligence," rule which means that although the other party involved may be found ultimately responsible for the accident, you may also be held partially liable if your actions at all contributed to the crash.
+Another important car accident law which Louisiana operates under is known as the "comparative negligence" rule, which means that although the other party involved may be found ultimately responsible for the accident, you may also be held partially liable if your actions at all contributed to the crash.
 This in turn can reduce the amount of compensation you may be eligible to receive for your injuries.
-When it comes to proving liability in a car accident, it's incredibly important to have an experienced car wreck attorney on your side!
+When it comes to proving liability in a car accident, it's incredibly important to have an experienced car wreck attorney on your side.

 Determining Liability in a Car Accident